ibexa/documentation-developer/docs/updating/updating_ez_platform.md

 # Updating eZ Platform

-This page explains how to update eZ Platform to a new version.
+This section explains how to update eZ Platform to a new version.

 In the following instructions, replace `<version>` with the version of eZ Platform you are updating to (for example: `v1.7.0`).
 If you are testing a release candidate, use the latest rc tag (for example: `v1.7.1-rc1`).